-Home insemination with Mosie is a safe, simple, affordable alternative that's clinically proven to be as effective as both intrauterine insemination (IUI) and intercourse for conception.
 Our accessible home insemination kit can help you keep sex sexy while you’re trying to conceive.
-The Mosie Kit comes with two patented insemination syringes, is safe for sperm, made in the USA, and HSA/FSA eligible.
+The Mosie Kit comes with two patented insemination syringes, that are FSA/HSA eligible.
 Home insemination may be an option worth considering, no matter where you are in your fertility journey.

 Getting pregnant is a huge milestone for many people.
 When you’re ready to start trying or worried that something isn’t working, it can be easy to get overwhelmed and discouraged.
 We’ve been there.
 With all the advice out there, we hope you’ll refer back to this list.
 We’re here cheering you on, wishing you success, and that BFP.